 COMPETITIVE CLASSES

-All our competitive musical theatre and dance programs are part of our year end productions.
+All our competitive musical theatre and dance programs are part of our year end recitals May 30 & 31, 2026.
 For competitive classes, level placement is at the teacher’s discretion and will depend on technical skill level, experience, and work ethic.
 Please contact saskatoon@saskexpress.com for placement.

 An attendance policy is in effect for our competitive program.
-Please see our Studio Info & FAQ page for more information.
+Please see our Studio Info & FAQ (add link) page for more information.

 To register click one of the dropdown menus, choose a class, then click the Register button in the table at the bottom.
-If you're wanting to register in multiple classes, you will be prompted to do so after selecting the first one.
+If you want to register in multiple classes, you will be prompted to do so after selecting the first one.
 You will also be given the option to add a student if you are registering multiple dancers.

 Please note: